Weighed l1 on the simplex: Compressive sensing meets locality: Dictionary Learning Algorithm

 Let $ \L(\A, \y, \x) = \frac{1}{2}\|\y - \A \x \|^2 + \lambda \sum_{j=1}^m x_{j}\|\y - \a_j\|^2$ if $\x \in S$ and $ \infty$ otherwise with $S = \{\x \in \real^m : x_1, \ldots, x_m \ge 0 \text{ and } \sum_{j=1}^m x_j = 1\}$ denoting the probability simplex in $\real^m$.
 We note that the parameter $\lambda$ balances the reconstruction loss with the weighted $\ell_1$ regularization and determines the sparsity of $\x$.

 If the dictionary is fixed, the resulting problem is a weighted $\ell_1$ minimization problem and can be efficiently solved \citep{asif2012weightedl1}.
-However, given a fixed coefficient, learning the dictionary is a nontrivial task.
+Given a fixed coefficient, optimizing over the dictionary is the dictionary learning problem.
 We have proposed the $\mathrm{K}$-Deep Simplex (KDS) algorithm for this purpose in an earlier work \citep{tankala2020manifold}.
 Given data, a classical method to learn the dictionary alternates between sparse approximation and dictionary update step \citep{agarwal2016altmin}.
 KDS utilizes this along with algorithm unrolling \citep{eldar2019unrolling, gregor2010learning, hershey2014unfolding}, a framework to recast a structured optimization framework into a neural network, to solve the optimization problem in \eqref{eq:main_opt_relax}.
 We develop an autoencoder architecture to solve the optimization problem.
 We summarize the main steps of the KDS algorithm below and refer the interested reader to \citep{tankala2020manifold} for details.

 \textbf{Encoder:} We employ the accelerated projected gradient descent \citep{bubeck2015convex} to compute the optimal coefficient for

 Starting with initialization $\x^{(0)} = \tilde{\x}^{(0)} = \mathbf{0}$, the algorithm updates can be written as follows